Chady00/Operationalizing-a-Coworking-Space-Microservice/README.md

 # **Deployment Documentation Summary: Building and Deploying a Flask Application with Kubernetes, CodeBuild, and PostgreSQL**

-        Exclusively composed by Chady Achraf (Chady00), this README bears the sole authorship of Chady himself.
-Only Chady00 contributed to the project developement steps.
+<sup>Exclusively composed by Chady Achraf (Chady00), this README bears the sole authorship of Chady himself.
+Only Chady00 contributed to the project development steps.</sup>

 In this deployment process, we leverage a robust set of tools and technologies to streamline the development, build, and deployment of a Flask application along with a PostgreSQL database within a Kubernetes cluster.